 For the first part of the tour, we paid €20 to hire a golf cart to drive out to the big guns on the clifftop (Sienna’s little legs would have never made it) and see the further-reaching points.
 After we returned the cart, we then spent a few hours walking around the rest of the fort.
 Simon tends to listen to the audio guide while I have Sienna make up stories about what things are.

 For example, when I asked her what this piece of machinery is (see picture below), she spent five minutes telling me that it was a movie projector and elaborating on how it works.
 Another story she told me centered around the water filtration system.

 There was a set of pools one lower than the other and Sienna surmised that it was a Jacuzzi park.

 The story I enjoyed the most (and included in the video) is about the metal sculpture that we discovered in one of the fort’s rooms.
 We’ve been learning about the Greek Gods recently in addition to Michelangelo so it’s funny to hear how she recalled her educational materials and used them to describe a foreign piece of art.

 That day after our La Mola visit, Simon hired a scooter and took Sienna to a tiny zoo.

-They spent the day looking at snakes, owls, horses, kangaroos, emus, ostriches, crocodiles, monkeys and more.
-While the two kids were off to the zoo, I spent my free time writing a couple articles for the website, downloading educational materials for Sienna’s homeschooling and feebly attempting to answer all the emails I had stacking up.
+They spent the day looking at snakes, owls, horses, kangaroos, emus, ostriches, crocodiles, monkeys, and more.
+While the two kids were off to the zoo, I spent my free time writing a couple of articles for the website, downloading educational materials for Sienna’s homeschooling, and feebly attempting to answer all the emails I had stacking up.

 Cala en Vidier